Abuse and Divorce

 by Dr. Jeanne King, Ph.D.

-For more information about abuse and divorce, visit http://www.enddomesticabuse.org/crazy_making.php and claim your Free Instant Access to Survivor Success eInsights.
-Psychologist Dr. Jeanne King, Ph.D. helps individuals nationwide end and heal from domestic abuse at home and in court. © Jeanne King, Ph.D. — Domestic Violence Prevention and Intervention
+For help in clarifying abuse dynamics and divorce issues, visit www.preventabusiverelationships.com/consulting.html.
+Psychologist Dr. Jeanne King, Ph.D. helps individuals nationwide end and heal domestic abuse. © Jeanne King, Ph.D. — Domestic Violence Prevention and Intervention

 Dr. Jeanne King is a licensed psychologist and domestic abuse consultant.
 Feel free to contact us if you need help with physical and/or emotional pain, stress-related illnesses, or relationship abuse issues at home or in court.
 Contact Us to reach Dr. King.